ravimajithia/my-demo/README.md

 `.env` - Contains URL and SceneID

 ## Few pointers
+1. Project is built with Typescript + Recact + Webpack
-It seems like, copy plugin in webpack causing the initial issue when running project in dev mode.
+2. It seems like, copy plugin in webpack causing the initial issue when running project in dev mode.
 Unfortuanately, I do not have much time left to check and resolve.
 I hope, you understand.
 Here is a working demo video - https://app.screencast.com/Ng5IW1znIZ7RA